auth0-community/auth0-editprofile-widget/README.md

 ## Key features

-* Provide an easy way to update your users' profile
+* Provide an easy way to update your users' profile.
-* Plug 'n play user_metadata update
+* Plug 'n play user_metadata update.
-* Easily extensible to work with your own API (or with the provided Webtask) in order to update app_metadata and root attributes like `email`
+* Easily extensible to work with your own API (or with the provided Webtask) in order to update app_metadata and root attributes like `email`.

 ## Usage